clementmouchet/rustysoft.de-martin-PbDbFixer/README.md

 ## Compatibility
 This program is tested only on a PocketBook Touch HD 3 device (software version 6.1.900).
 It might work with other PocketBook devices/software versions.
-Please tell me, if it works for you (do make a backup of these explorer-3.db before trying!).
+Please tell me, if it works for you (and do make a backup of the explorer-3.db file before trying!).

 ## Installation and Usage
 Just copy the executable file into the PocketBook's application directory.